vesterheim/vesterheim.github.io/join-give/annual-fund/index.md

 P.O.
 Box 379<br />
 Decorah, IA 52101

-For questions regarding your donation, contact Steve Grinna at 563-382-9681, ext.
-109, or email at [sgrinna@vesterheim.org](mailto:sgrinna@vesterheim.org).
+For questions regarding your donation, contact Stephanie Johnson at 563-382-9681, ext.
+103, or email at [snjohnson@vesterheim.org](mailto:snjohnson@vesterheim.org).

 How Does the Annual Fund Help?
 ------------------------------